JudiniLabs/code-gpt-docs/docs/tutorial-basics/troubleshooting.md

 ### Introduction

 This guide is designed to help you resolve common issues that may arise during the installation and use of the CodeGPT extension.
-Before you begin, ensure that you meet all the necessary requirements and configurations outlined below.
+Before you begin, ensure that you meet all the requirements and configurations outlined below.

 ### Requirements